What Should I Do If I Have a Title Defect?

 • Pays valid claims up to your policy limit.

-• Covers legal fees and related expenses.
+• Covers legal fees and related expenses in case of a lawsuit.

 Making Decisions When Defects Appear